flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/prog.md

 ### GPS Source (5R)

-GPS PRIMARY is displayed, when the FMS navigation mode is GPS PRIMARY.
+GPS PRIMARY is displayed when the FMS navigation mode is GPS PRIMARY.
 When GPS PRIMARY is not available, or navigation mode is not GPS/IRS, this field is blank.

 The scratchpad displays the relevant “GPS PRIMARY″ message when this prompt appears; and “GPS PRIMARY LOST”, when